igor-barinov/lisman-lab-analysis/README.md

 ##### Opening Files

 Files can be opened by going to `File -> Open` in the menu.
 You will be presented with a dialog to choose the file.
-If you
+If you select a *prepared* ROI file, you will be prompted to choose either raw or prepared data.
+Selecting raw will treat the file as a *raw* ROI file, otherwise the file will open as a *prepared* ROI file.

+Multiple files can be opened at once, as long as they have the same format.
+If you select multiple *prepared* or *averaged* ROI files, you will be notified of any experiment information discrepancies (e.g. missing information or different DNA types)

 #### **Experiment Information**
 #### **Data Editting**